Lockport Township High School: Central campus

-Central campus is on 1222 S Jefferson St, Lockport, IL.
-It was built in 1909 and has had many major renovations over its 110 year lifespan, including the addition of an indoor swimming pool, 2 gymnasiums, auditorium, cafeteria, library, and 100+ more classrooms.
+Central campus is on 1222 S Jefferson St, Lockport, Illinois.
+It was built in 1909 and has had many major renovations over its 110 year lifespan, including the addition of an indoor swimming pool, two gymnasiums, auditorium, cafeteria, library, and 100+ more classrooms.

 Central also has a WWI Memorial Shrine outside the Main Gym.

 This building is also called the "Freshman Center", as only Freshmen attend this campus.

 East campus

-East campus is located on 1333 E 7th St, Lockport, IL, not far from Central.
+East campus is located on 1333 E 7th St, Lockport, Illinois, not far from Central.
 East campus opened in 1964 and today serves the sophomores, juniors, and seniors.
-In 1998, it underwent a 307,000 foot renovation that added an indoor swimming pool with 600 seat spectator area, 800 seat auditorium, Fieldhouse, 2 weightlifting and 1 cardio rooms, a media center (library), and 79 new classrooms.
+In 1998, it underwent a 307,000 foot renovation that added an indoor swimming pool with 600 seat spectator area, 800 seat auditorium, Fieldhouse, two weightlifting rooms, a cardio rooms, a media center (library), and 79 new classrooms.

 In 2012, an expansion added 12 new classrooms, easing some stress off the Portable Classroom, but not enough to remove it, The schools main hallway was also doubled in size.